waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - **3. Western Interaction Trigger:** Interacting with the TEACHER from the western corridor at (2, 27) does not trigger the transformation.
     - **4. Eastern Approach Trigger:** Approaching the TEACHER from the eastern corridor (moving from (8, 27) to (4, 27)) does not trigger the transformation.
     - **5. Eastern Interaction Trigger:** Interacting with the TEACHER from the eastern corridor at (4, 27) does not trigger the transformation.
-- **Current Hypothesis (Complex Action):**
-    - **6. Clockwise Room Visit Sequence:** Visiting the four corner rooms in a specific clockwise order (NW -> NE -> SE -> SW) and then interacting with the NPC will trigger the transformation.
-This test is currently in progress.
     - **6. Clockwise Room Visit Sequence:** Visiting the four corner rooms in a specific clockwise order (NW -> NE -> SE -> SW) and then interacting with the NPC does not trigger the transformation.
-- **ROCKET DISGUISE (NEW HYPOTHESIS):** A Rocket Grunt previously mentioned needing a disguise.
-The path forward in the Radio Tower may require obtaining a Rocket uniform to get past the guard, rather than finding the Director.
-A grunt in the Goldenrod Underground might be the key.
     - **7. Direct Interaction from Correct Entrance:** Entering from the southern entrance and interacting with the TEACHER at (3, 27) does not trigger the transformation.
     - **8. Western Interaction Trigger:** After entering from the western ladder and approaching the TEACHER at (3, 27) from the left, interacting with her yields the dialogue "There are some shops downstairs… But there are also trainers.
 I'm scared to go down there." and does not trigger the transformation.
-- **8. Defeat All Trainers Trigger:** After exploring the main underground and defeating all accessible trainers, interacting with the TEACHER at (3, 27) does not trigger the transformation.
+    - **9. Defeat All Trainers Trigger:** After exploring the main underground and defeating all accessible trainers, interacting with the TEACHER at (3, 27) does not trigger the transformation.
 The agent's hypothesis is incorrect.
+    - **10. Approach from South Trigger:** Approaching the TEACHER at (3, 27) from below at (3, 28) and interacting does not trigger the transformation.
 - **REALITY CHECK AGENT (MANDATORY):** Overwatch confirmed my failure to use the reality_check_agent led to critical navigation hallucinations.
 I MUST use this tool before planning any significant movement or puzzle-solving action to prevent this recurring error.
 - **MAP VERIFICATION (LESSON):** I must verify my current map ID from the game state before using pathfinding tools.
 Attempting to plan a path on a map I *think* I'm on, rather than the one I'm *actually* on, leads to critical failures and hallucinations.
 - **DEAD END MARKING (MANDATORY):** After confirming a path is a dead end (either through direct observation or a 'No path found' result from a trusted tool), I MUST immediately place a map marker (e.g., '🚫', 'Dead end confirmed') at the point of blockage.
 This is a critical data management step to prevent wasting time re-exploring impassable routes.
 Failure to do so, as on Route 42, is a recurring strategic error.

-## 13. Self-Assessment Corrections (Turn 52233)
-- **WARP_CARPET_RIGHT:** (Warp Tile) Two-way, requires facing right.
-Added to Tile Mechanics for completeness.
 - **SYSTEM STATE TRUST (LESSON):** My internal state tracking (like turn count) can be flawed.
 I MUST always trust the official Game State Information provided by the system as the absolute source of truth to prevent hallucinations and desynchronization.
 - **Unreachable Unseen Tiles (Goldenrod):** My `find_reachable_unseen_tiles` tool correctly reported no reachable unseen tiles in Goldenrod City.
 The tool's BFS correctly identified that all unseen tiles are blocked by impassable terrain or are on the other side of warps.
 I must trust this output, as a 'failure' can be a critical insight confirming a dead end.
 - **METHODICAL TESTING (LESSON):** When solving a puzzle involving interaction, I must systematically test all simple possibilities (e.g., approaching an NPC from all four cardinal directions) before attempting more complex, multi-step hypotheses.
 Repeating failed simple tests without a clear plan is inefficient and a sign that I'm stuck in a loop.
-- **9. Approach from South Trigger:** Approaching the TEACHER at (3, 27) from below at (3, 28) and interacting does not trigger the transformation.